asantos2000/pact-example/README.md

 ## Compatibility

-The codebase was written using `node v8.9.0`
+The codebase was tested using `node v10.3.0`